trackmatic/trackmatic-documentation/blob-storage/index.md

 The blob storage api provides a mechanism for callers to store or retrieve arbitrary unstructured data.

+## Technical Documentation
+For more information on available calls and messages structure [goto the open api docs](http://secure.trackmatic.co.za/documentation/blob-storage.html)

 ## Storing a file

 To store a file you need to perform an HTTP post with the Content-Type header set to "multipart/form-data".
 The endpoint expects one file per request.
 The file id must be provided by the caller.
 The following is required for a successfull upload